shivaramani/lambdaversion/README.md

 ### Lambda Version Alias

+This example provides house alias routing can be used in API Gateway and in Kinesis Streams (lambda event mapping to alias)

 High level Steps

 - The solution has "src" and "templates". src has the java sample lambda. templates have the .tf files.